Global Schr\"odinger map flows to K\"ahler manifolds with small data in critical Sobolev spaces: Energy critical case: Introduction

-Let $\mathcal{N}$ be a 2n dimensional compact K\"ahler manifold.
-Since $\mathcal{M}=\Bbb R^2$ is contractible, there must exist global orthonormal frames for $u^*(T\mathcal{N})$.
+Let $\mathcal{N}$ be a 2n-dimensional compact K\"ahler manifold.
+Since $\Bbb R^2\times[-T,T]$ is contractible, there must exist global orthonormal frames for $u^*(T\mathcal{N})$.
 Using the complex structure one can assume the orthonormal frames are of the form

-Let $\psi_i=(\psi^1_i,\psi^{\bar{1}}_i,...,\psi^n_i,\psi^{\overline{n}}_i)$ for $i=0,1,2$ be the components of $\partial_{t,x}u$ in the frame $E$:
+Let $\psi_i=(\psi^1_i,\psi^{\bar{1}}_i,...,\psi^n_i,\psi^{\overline{n}}_i)$ for $i=0,1,2$ be the components of $\partial_{t,x}u$ in the frame $\mathbf{E}$:

 We always use $0$ to represent $t$ in lower index.
 The isomorphism of $\Bbb R^{2n}$ to ${\Bbb C}^n$ induces a ${\Bbb C}^n$-valued function defined by $\phi^\beta_i=\psi_i^\beta+\sqrt{-1}\psi^{\overline{\beta}}_i$ with $\beta=1,...,n$.
 Conversely, given function $\phi:[-T,T]\times \Bbb R^2\to {\Bbb C}^n$, we associate it with a section $\phi{\bf E}$ of the bundle $u^*(T\mathcal{N})$ via